ardkastrati/eeg-foundation/README.md

 `make free`: Prints an overview of the GPUs in the Arton cluster (runs `smon` under the hood)

+`make visualize`: Runs the visualization pipeline for trace files of the PyTorch Profiler.
+You need to put the runs you want ready to be displayed with tensorboard into the `src/utils/visualization_pipeline.py` file (see below).

+Outdated:

+`make sbatch`: submits the `slurm/train.slurm` script to the SLURM controller.
+The script then initiates the training.
+Set it up as you like.

 `make train`: Runs the train script in an interactive session.
 Make sure to connect to a compute node first (e.g. with `make gpuserver`).
 Using this command only makes sense when working with a single GPU.
 The SLURM controlled should be used when working with >1 GPUs or longer trainings.

-`make visualize`: Runs the visualization pipeline for trace files of the PyTorch Profiler.
-You need to put the runs you want ready to be displayed with tensorboard into the `src/utils/visualization_pipeline.py` file (see below).

 ### Configs